 A Glossary of the Most Important Indian Spices Used :

 This yellow powder is a staple in dishes across North India and South India, and yellow lentils are further colored with a pinch of it.
-While it’s the powder which comes in use to flavor cooking, the root form is ground into a paste and used as a ‘facepack’ for the bride and groom before their wedding day, since turmeric also lends the skin a healthy glow.
+While it’s the powder which comes in use most to flavor the cuisine in India, the root form is ground into a paste and used as a ‘facepack’ for brides and grooms before their wedding day, since turmeric also lends the skin a healthy glow.
 An entire ceremony revolves around it!

-This flavorful spice traces its roots to India.
-This comes from the bark of an evergreen tree.
-Cinnamon is used to give both an aroma and taste to a dish.
+This flavorful spice traces its roots back to India.
+Cinnamon comes from the bark of an evergreen tree and is used to give both an aroma and taste to a dish.
 It is generally used in pulao (a rice dish), biriyani (a rice dish) and often forms the ‘tadka’ or basic concoction of spices, seeds, onion and tomato for heavy lentil dishes, such as chickpeas and black beans.
 Cut off a small chunk and pop in hot oil as you begin cooking.

 3 Curry Leaves

 These are dark green flat leaves that are used in a dish to impart flavor.
-It is widely used in South Indian cooking.
+You’ll find that this is widely used in most dishes, especially if you visit South India.
 Some people even use it without crushing and it is often grown in backyards.
 It is widely used in palyas (vegetable-based dishes, flavored with mustard seeds and often with grated coconut) and lentil dishes like sambar as a final garnish.

 Black cloves are tiny and shaped like a tiny spear with a head on top.
 They have a distinctive flavor and are often used right at the start of a dish preparation, popped into boiling oil along with other big spices: whole peppers, bay leaves, cinnamon and cardamoms.